sagemath/trac_to_gh/Issue 1517.md

 # Issue 1517: Make sure a minimum of space is available to build component

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1517

 Original creator: mabshoff